-4 The role of the Headteacher
+4. The role of the Headteacher

-- 4.1 It is the responsibility of the headteacher, under Section 89 of the Education & Inspection Act 2006, to implement the school behaviour policy consistently throughout the school, and to report to governors, when requested, on the effectiveness of the policy.
+- 4.1 It is the responsibility of the headteacher, under the School Standards and Framework Act 1998, to implement the school behaviour policy consistently throughout the school, and to report to governors, when requested, on the effectiveness of the policy.
 It is also the responsibility of the headteacher to ensure the health, safety and welfare of all children in the school. - 4.2 The headteacher supports the staff by implementing the policy, by setting the standards of behaviour, and by supporting staff in the implementation of the policy. - 4.3 The headteacher keeps records of all reported serious incidents of misbehaviour. - 4.4 The headteacher has the responsibility for giving fixed-term suspensions to individual children for serious acts of misbehaviour.
 For repeated or very serious acts of anti-social behaviour, the headteacher may permanently exclude a child.
 Both these actions are only taken after the school governors have been notified.

-5 The role of Parents
+5. The role of Parents

 - 5.1 The school works collaboratively with parents, so children receive consistent messages about how to behave at home and at school. - 5.2 We expect parents to support their child's learning, and to co-operate with the school.
-We try to build a supportive dialogue between the home and the school, and we inform parents immediately if we have concerns about their child's welfare or behaviour. - 5.3 If the school needs to put extra provision in place, parents should support the actions of the school.
+We try to build a supportive dialogue between the home and the school, and we inform parents immediately if we have concerns about their child's welfare or behaviour.

+5.3 If the school has to use reasonable sanctions to punish a child, parents should support the actions of the school.
 If parents have any concern about the way that their child has been treated, they should initially contact the class teacher.
 If the concern remains, they should contact the Headteacher.
 If these discussions cannot resolve the problem, a formal grievance or appeal process can be implemented.

-6 The role of governors
+6. The role of governors